-If a technician is not available, pressing the S4 button will remove the lockout state so additional trials for ignition can be performed.
-The unit will try to relight once every 6 minutes.
+If a technician is not available, pressing the remove the lockout state so additional trials for ignition can be performed.

 D. Important Notice

 It is extremely important that whenever work is performed on the plumbing system that either:

 - The water heater is powered off, or, - The water heater is valved off and isolated from the plumbing system.